PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 .. _download_features:

-Downloadable transcription and feature choices
+Built-in transcription and feature choices
 ==============================================

 Currently, the built-in transcription systems that are usable are